rkadlick/nba2k-stats/supabase/MIGRATION_GUIDE.md

-# Migration Guide: Fix Teams Table ID Type
+# Migration Guide: Fix Teams and Seasons Table ID Types

-If you already ran `schema.sql` before the teams table was updated to use text IDs, you need to run this migration.
+If you already ran `schema.sql` before the tables were updated to use text IDs, you need to run this migration.

-## Quick Fix
+## Quick Fix (Recommended)

-Run `migrate_teams_to_text.sql` in your Supabase SQL Editor:
+Run `migrate_all_to_text.sql` in your Supabase SQL Editor - this handles both teams and seasons:

 1. Go to **SQL Editor** in Supabase
 2. Click **"New query"**
-3. Copy the entire contents of `supabase/migrate_teams_to_text.sql`
+3. Copy the entire contents of `supabase/migrate_all_to_text.sql`
 4. Paste and click **"Run"**

 This will:
 - Change `teams.id` from `uuid` to `text`
+- Change `seasons.id` from `uuid` to `text`
-- Update all foreign key columns that reference teams
+- Update all foreign key columns that reference teams and seasons
 - Recreate all foreign key constraints

+## Alternative: Run Migrations Separately

+If you prefer to run them separately:

+1. Run `migrate_teams_to_text.sql` first
+2. Then run `migrate_seasons_to_text.sql`

 ## After Migration

 Once the migration is complete, you can proceed with:
 1. ✅ Run `teams.sql` - This will now work with text IDs
-2. ✅ Run `seed.sql` - This will work correctly
+2. ✅ Run `seed.sql` - This will work correctly with text season IDs

 ## If You Haven't Run Schema Yet